 The Internal Revenue Service (IRS) has enhanced tools to collect income taxes from delinquent taxpayers.
-Federal law imposes a federal tax lien on all of a debtor taxpayer’s assets, and the tax lien tax takes precedence over any exemptions from execution that would protect assets from normal civil judgment creditors.
+Federal law imposes a federal tax lien on all of a debtor taxpayer’s assets.
+The tax lien tax takes precedence over exemptions from execution that would protect assets from normal civil judgment creditors.
 Asset protection against the IRS’s collection of tax debt is very difficult.

 Tax liens supersede property exemptions created by state law.
 Here is a list of property subject to IRS tax liens but otherwise exempt from creditors under Florida law: